 The cold and flu season is coming as we approach the autumn and winter months, bringing with it a host of chills, ills, and other problems.
-Highly contagious and annoyingly persistent, a cold is caused by more than 200 viruses present in our environment.
-Although there’s no cure for the cold, there are many natural ways to soothe the symptoms it causes.
+Highly contagious and annoyingly persistent, a cold is one of the most common seasonal afflictions.
+Although there’s no cure for the cold, there are many natural ways to soothe the unpleasant symptoms it causes while your body naturally works it out.
 Here are a few simple recommendations for making yourself more comfortable during cold and flu season.

 1. Vitamin D

 Boosting your levels of vitamin D has dozens of benefits, including amping up your body’s defenses against the common cold as well as the flu.
 The vitamin, which is produced by the body in response to sunlight exposure, increases immune cell activity, reduces toxicity, and lowers the inflammatory response.